tichaelmurvey/tichaelmurvey/README.md

 # Hello, I'm Michael 🌊

 ## 📖 About me
 I am a front-end developer, creative coder and accessibility professional.
-I come from the glorious paradise of Tasmania 🍃 and right now I'm based in Montreal 🍁.
+I come from Tasmania 🍃 and I'm based in Montreal 🍁.

 ## 🖼️ My projects